About ten days ago, I had a seizure.

-Having fibromyalgia had taught me that everyday life problems are felt tenfold.
-It had also taught me that my body doesn’t like being “forced” to feel good, sadly enough.
+Having fibromyalgia has taught me that everyday life problems are felt tenfold.
+It also taught me that my body doesn’t like being “forced” to feel good, sadly enough.

 And now, I wonder if everything that happens to me is related to fibromyalgia.
 To be honest, I still don’t know if it is related or not.
-I see a neurologist next week, and I hope I can get answers.
+I see a neurologist next week and hope to get answers.

-You know, Servanne (that’s my name), that’s just one isolated incident…
+Servanne (my name), that’s just one isolated incident…

 Or is it?
-What I am getting at here is that no matter what life throws at me, my first reflex is now to look a connection to fibromyalgia.
-It’s insane, right?
+What I am getting at here is that no matter what life throws at me, my first reflex is now to look for a connection to fibromyalgia.
+It’s insane.

-I mean, not everything that happens to me will be rooted in fibromyalgia.
+Not everything that happens to me will be rooted in fibromyalgia.
 That wouldn’t make sense.
-That’s not logical, or even remotely possible.
+That’s not logical or even remotely possible.